William Keith of Delny: Later years

 Delny wrote to James Hudson in March 1594.
 Hudson had been one of the king's viola players, the four Hudson brothers, and was now a resident diplomatic agent in London.
 Delny wrote that he had read Hudson's previous three letters to the king.
 Both James VI and Anne of Denmark had told him that John Wemyss of Logie had no diplomatic mission from them.
 Delny urged Hudson to be careful in the king's affairs, not to upset the delicate issue of the succession.
 After other matters, Delny wished Hudson to convey his thanks to Sir Roger Williams and Fulke Greville.
 Hudson made a copy of this letter for Bacon and Essex.

 In 1594 Delny carried invitations to the baptism and tournament at Stirling Castle for Prince Henry to the Dutch Republic.
 Sir James Melville of Halhill said he was not suited to the role because he could not speak French, Latin, or Flemish.
 His partner in this embassy was Captain William Murray of Pitcarleis, Provost of St Andrews.
 They were instructed to confirm previous peace treaties and to give good report of Adrian Damman van Bijsterveld, the resident diplomat of the States General at the court of Scotland, and ask that Scots soldiers serving in the Eighty Years' War be paid.

 The ambassadors from the Dutch Republic at the baptism, Walraven III van Brederode (1547–1614) and Jacob Valke, treasurer of Zeeland, brought Prince Henry a gift of a guaranteed income.
 Delny was appointed chamberlain of the Prince's household and collector of this money on 1 October 1594.
 Delny lost this role in 1595 when the Earl of Mar, as guardian of the Prince at Stirling Castle, was given charge of the Dutch income.
-Delny left ithe round box with the letter of gift in Edinburgh with John Gourlay, and in 1601 Gourlay delivered it to George Home of Spott.
+Delny left the round box with the letter of gift in Edinburgh with John Gourlay, and in 1601 Gourlay delivered it to George Home of Spott.